-All Harvey Maria floors are suitable for laying in bathrooms, shower-rooms, kitchens, living rooms, bedrooms, hallways, and laundry rooms.
+All Harvey Maria glue-down LVT floors are suitable for laying in bathrooms, shower-rooms, kitchens, living rooms, bedrooms, hallways, and laundry rooms.

 And all are suitable for use with underfloor heating and durable enough for commercial use too.

-For best results use a trained LVT fitter.
+For best results use a trained LVT Installer.

-The sub-floor (the base onto which the flooring is to be laid) should be permanently dry, clean, rigid, free of flaws and flat.
+The subfloor (the base onto which the flooring is to be laid) should be clean, rigid, flat, smooth and dry (ensure moisture levels are within acceptable limits).

-Suitable sub-floors include well fitted plywood (from 1/4"-1/2", sufficient to provide a rigid base) and screeded (smoothed) concrete floors.
+Suitable sub-floors include well fitted plywood (from 1/4"-1/2", sufficient to provide a rigid base) and screeded (smoothed) sold/concrete floors.

-Flooring should always be stored flat and left in piles for at least 24 hours prior to fitting in order to acclimate to the conditions of the room.
+Flooring should be stored flat and left in piles for at least 48 hours prior to fitting in order to acclimate to room conditions.